wkoszek/mbtype_tool/README.md

 2. Download them to ~/Downloads

-3. Looks at `.settings` file.
-The release version of the fonts is there.
+3. Modify the `.settings` file.
+The release version of the fonts is here.
 Mine was `180117`.
 Your is probably different, so adjust it.

 # Quickstart